duplys/perceptron/README.md

 * Positional Encoding
 * Normalization
 * [Transformer architecture](https://lena-voita.github.io/nlp_course/seq2seq_and_attention.html#transformer_model_architecture)
-* Foundation Models
+  * 🚧 Foundation Models
-* Generative Pre-trained Transformer
+  * 🚧 Generative Pre-trained Transformer
 * Use cases for generative AI
   * Retrieval-Augmented Generation (RAG)
   * Image segmentation
 * Hands-on
   * [Hands-on: GitHub Copilot](notebooks/github-copilot-exercise.md)
   * [Hands-on: Using LLMs]()

+## Running the Jupyter notebooks

+The [requirements.txt](requirements.txt) file in the root of this repository lists all Python packages and their corresponding versions installed in my Python virtual environment (the file was obtained by `pip freeze > requirements.txt`).